 While there is certainly more for us to learn about OPCs, and where these incredible plant compounds may fit into a modern therapeutic arsenal for dementia and age-related neurocognitive decline, the available research is incredibly encouraging.

-For further information on OPCs, and to explore other treatments that have evidence for preventing and treating cognitive decline and dementia, download our new eBook on the prevention and treatment of dementia here or watch my recent webinar: Stopping the Hands of Time – Why Does Medicine Ignore the Science Behind Preventing Cognitive Decline with Lithium?
+For further information on OPCs, and to explore other treatments that have evidence for preventing and treating cognitive decline and dementia, download our ebook on the prevention and treatment of dementia here!

 Xu Q, Fu Q, Li Z, et al. The flavonoid procyanidin C1 has senotherapeutic activity and increases lifespan in mice [published online ahead of print, 2021 Dec 6].
 Nat Metab.
 2021;10.1038/s42255-021-00491-